crs4/life_monitor/README.md

 ```bash
 docker-compose exec lm /bin/bash -c "flask registry add seek seek ehukdECYQNmXxgJslBqNaJ2J4lPtoX_GADmLNztE8MI DuKar5qYdteOrB-eTN4F5qYSp-YrgvAJbz1yMyoVGrk https://seek:3000 --redirect-uris https://seek:3000"
 ```
+Take note of the output of the command above which provide you the client credentials to setup your OAuth2 client to query the LifeMonitor API as workflow registry (see examples [LINK] ).

 > **NOTE.** The hostname of the workflow registry is `seek`.
 It is properly resolved by the other services of the deployment.
 But if your client connects to the LifeMonitor API from the outside of the Docker container network, you'll get a connection error.
 To solve this issue, set a proper entry on your local `/etc/hosts` (or local DNS server, like `bind`) in order to resolve the hostname `seek` to your local IP address.
 Alternatively, you can customise the docker-compose to directly use the *host* network and use `localhost` as hostname in registration command above.